Azure/azureml-examples/sdk/python/jobs/pipelines/1j_pipeline_with_pipeline_component/README.md

 ## Prerequisites
 - Please update your CLI and SDK to new version.
-- To use this new featur you need use [CLI and SDK v2](https://learn.microsoft.com/en-us/azure/machine-learning/concept-v2).
+- To use this new feature you need use [CLI and SDK v2](https://learn.microsoft.com/en-us/azure/machine-learning/concept-v2).
     - [Install and set up CLI (v2)](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli)
     - [Install and set up SDK (v2)](https://aka.ms/sdk-v2-install)